Lifelong Learning, Food for Thought

 pinch of kosher salt

 Whisk together the yolk, salt, and lemon juice; drizzle in a steady thread of oil.
 If you've made mayonnaise before you know not to add the oil too fast and to stir like crazy.
 Your arm should end up hurting really bad.
-Or you can use a food processor and drizzle the oil in through the hole in the top.
+Or you can use a food processor and drizzle the oil in through the top.
 Your call.
 It's either more dishes to clean or tired arm muscles, as I've discovered.
 Anyway, continue until all the oil is incorporated and the mixture is thick.
 Mix in the zest, garlic and salt.
 Cover and send to the fridge.

 You can use fresh sardines (get the book to read the instructions on that) or just use canned (when you're really hungry after a long day of hiking I don't think it matters).
 Heat them up on a piece of foil on the grill top over the fire.
 Toast the bread too.
 Put it all together with the aïoli and enjoy—even your mayonnaise-hating friend will love it.
 Sardines are brain food!